shawnjohnjr/asuth-gecko-notes/reviews/baku-sharedworker-remoting.md

   - Awesome ASCII art communication diagram with labeled/explained steps.
     Captures all the moving parts concisely.

+### Class overviews and relations:
+The order here is roughly the order in which classes will be involved as a SharedWorker is created.

+- SharedWorker: DOM binding.
+Holds a SharedWorkerChild.
+Must exist on the main thread because we only allow top-level windows to create SharedWorkers.
+- SharedWorkerChild: Held by SharedWorker bindings to remotely control sharedworker lifecycle and receive error and termination reports.
+- PSharedWorker: Protocol for SharedWorker bindings to communicate with per-worker SharedWorkerManager instances in the parent via SharedWorkerChild/ SharedWorkerParent and SharedWorkerService getting/creating the SharedWorkerManager if it doesn't already exist.
+Main-thread to PBackground.
+- SharedWorkerParent: PBackground actor that relays life-cycle events (freeze/thaw, suspend/resume, close) to the PBackground SharedWorkerManager and relays error/termination back to the child.
+- SharedWorkerService: PBackground service that creates and tracks the per-worker SharedWorkerManager instances, allowing rendezvous between SharedWorkerParent instances and the SharedWorkerManagers they want to talk to (1:1).
+- SharedWorkerManager: PBackground instance that corresponds to a single logical Shared Worker that exists somewhere in the process tree.
+Referenced/owned by multiple SharedWorkerParent instances on the PBackground thread.
+Holds/owns a single RemoteWorkerController to interact with the actual shared worker thread, wherever it is located.
+Creates the RemoteWorkerController via RemoteWorkerController::Create which uses RemoteWorkerManager::Launch under the hood.

+- RemoteWorkerController: PBackground instance created by static RemoteWorkerController::Create that builds on RemoteWorkerManager.
+Interface to control the remote worker as well as receive events via the RemoteWorkerObserver interface that the owner (SharedWorkerManager in this case) must implement to hear about errors, termination, and whether the initial spawning succeeded/failed.
+Its methods may be called immediately after creation even though the worker is created asynchronously; an internal operation queue makes this work.
+Communicates with the remote worker via owned RemoteWorkerParent over PRemoteWorker protocol.
+- RemoteWorkerManager: PBackground instance that keeps tracks of RemoteWorkerServiceParent actors (1 per process, including the main process) and pending RemoteWorkerController requests to spawn remote workers if the spawn request can't be immediately fulfilled.
+Decides which RemoteWorkerServerParent to use internally via SelectTargetActor in order to select a BackgroundParent manager on which to create a RemoteWorkerParent.
+- RemoteWorkerService: Every process has a RemoteWorkerService which does the actual spawning of RemoteWorkerChild instances.
+The RemoteWorkerService creates a "Worker Launcher" thread at initialization on which it creates a RemoteWorkerServiceChild to service spawn requests.
+The thread is exposed as RemoteWorkerService::Thread().
+A new/distinct thread is used because we (eventually) don't want to deal with main-thread contention, content processes have no equivalent of a PBackground thread, and actors are bound to specific threads.
+(Disclaimer: currently most RemoteWorkerOps need to happen on the main thread because the main-thread ends up as the owner of the worker and all manipulation of the worker must happen from the owning thread.)
+- RemoteWorkerServiceChild: "Worker Launcher"-thread child actor created by the RemoteWorkerService to register itself with the PBackground RemoteWorkerManager in the parent.
+- RemoteWorkerServiceParent: PBackground parent actor that registers with the PBackground RemoteWorkerManager and used to relay spawn requests.
+- RemoteWorkerParent: PBackground-managed parent actor that is mutually associated with a single RemoteWorkerController.
+Relays error/close events to the controller and in turns is told life-cycle events.
+- RemoteWorkerChild: PBackground-managed "Worker Launcher"-thread-resident
+  created via the RemoteWorkerManager to actually spawn the worker.
+Currently, the worker will be spawned from the main thread due to nsIPrincipal not being able to be created on background threads and other ownership invariants, most of which can be relaxed in the future.

 ### RemoteWorker API surface exposed to SharedWorkers / ServiceWorkers

+Just RemoteWorkerController::Create.
+Very straightforward!

 ### General Mechanics
 - IPC ownership idiom is sometimes refcounted with manual forget().take() on